Microneedling

 stimulates collagen in and around your pores, which causes them to plump and

 appear shrunken, if not closed.
-And let’s be honest, who doen’t want smaller pores?
+And let’s be honest, who doesn’t want smaller pores?

 Finally, an awesome benefit of Microneedling is that this treatment isn’t exclusive to